 By creating a Framework Profile, organizations can identify areas where existing processes need strengthening, or where new processes can be implemented.

-These profiles and the common language provided in the Framework Core can improve communication through the organization and improve your risk management strategy.
+These profiles and the common language provided in the Framework Core can improve communication throughout the organization and improve your risk management strategy.

-Pairing a Framework Profile with an implementation plan allows your organization to decide on which cost-effective protective measures will be taken based on information systems, business environment and probability of cybersecurity event.
+Pairing a Framework Profile with an implementation plan allows your organization to decide on which cost-effective protective measures will be taken based on information systems, the business environment, and the probability of cybersecurity events.

 Finally, the Framework Implementation Tiers provide your organization with context about how robust your cybersecurity strategy is and whether you have applied the appropriate level of rigor for the size and complexity of your organization.
-Tiers can be used as communication tools to discuss mission priority, risk appetite and budget too.
+Tiers can be used as communication tools to discuss mission priority, risk appetite, and budget.

 The NIST Cybersecurity Framework Core is designed to help organizations define what activities they need to do to attain different cybersecurity standards.

-It enables communication between multi-disciplinary teams by using simple and non-technical language.
+It enables the communication between multi-disciplinary teams by using simple and non-technical language.

 The Framework Core consists of three parts:

-- Subcategories: There are 108 subcategories split across the 23 categories.
-These are outcome-driven statements that provide considerations for creating or improving a cybersecurity program.
-As the Framework is outcomes driven, it does not mandate how an organization achieves outcomes, as it must make risk-based implementations based on its needs.
+- Subcategories: There are 108 subcategories split across 23 categories.
+These outcome-driven statements provide considerations for creating or improving a cybersecurity program.
+As the Framework is outcome-driven, it does not mandate how an organization achieves outcomes, as it must make risk-based implementations based on its needs.

-5. What are the five Functions of the NIST Cybersecurity Framework?
+What are the Five Functions of the NIST Cybersecurity Framework?